 GISC 27155.
 Urban Design with Nature.
 100 Units.

-Instructor(s): Sabina Shaikh and Emily Talen Terms Offered: Autumn
+Instructor(s): Sabina Shaikh and Emily Talen Terms Offered: Winter

 Note(s): This course counts towards the ENST 4th year Capstone requirement.
 Restricted to 3rd and 4th year students